Clarion (instrument): Range of notes

 1636 illustration from book by Marin Mersenne, showing notes playable in the natural trumpet.
 His illustration shows from the 1st to the 13th partial.
 The clarion range was 8–13 at this time.

 In the 16th century, a clareta or "sopranoor clarino" in C was tuned to the 8th partial, c" or c5, and might reach as high as the 13th partial.
-In a 5-trumpet ensemble of trumpets as long as 8 feet, it would be paired with a standard trumpet.
+In a five-trumpet ensemble of trumpets as long as 8 feet, it would be paired with a standard trumpet.
 The long trumpet was tuned an octave lower, and called sonata, quinta or principale).
 The other trumpets were the basso trumpet, vulgano trumpet, and alto e basso trumpet.

 Trumpets in the 16th century had a narrow range of notes that could be played.
 The larger straight trumpets, like the buisine likely played one or two notes.
 The bent-tube trumpets likely had an increased range of about 4 playable notes in the "Late Middle Ages", the "naturals 1-4."
 Innovations such as the slide trumpet and different mouthpieces helped increase the notes available.
 Better built trumpets also gained notes as they could increasingly be overblown.

 There was less need of the specialized clarion as trumpets improved in the Baroque period.
 The principal register of the trumpet extended to the seventh pitch of the harmonic series.
 The trumpet's clarino register then ran from the eighth to the twentieth pitch in the series.

 Among today's trumpets, the piccolo trumpet occupies the same position in relation to standard trumpets that the clarion did, tuned one octave above the standard trumpet.

 Ottoman boru

-Mehterhâne, Ottoman miniature circa 1568.
+Mehterhâne, Ottoman miniature c.
+1568.
 The musicians play two zurna, two spiral trumpets (boru), a cylinder drum davul and a pair of kettle drums (nakkare).
 In 1529, the "Turkish field clamor" reached Vienna for the first time.

 By the late 1500s, Ottoman armies were playing these new folded trumpets (or natural trumpets) in place of their former nefir trumpets.
 The nefir was closely related to the añafil.

 In today's Turkish, nefir means "trumpet/horn" and "war signal".
 In military music, the straight natural trumpet nefir is distinguished from the general Turkic word for "tube" and "trumpet," boru.
 Boru refers to the looped military trumpet, which is due to European influence, while the derived borazan ("trumpeter") is understood today in Turkish folk music as a spirally wound bark oboe.

 In the 17th century, when the Ottoman writer Evliya Çelebi (1611 – after 1683) wrote his travelogue Seyahatnâme, the nafīr was a straight trumpet that was played in Constantinople by only 10 musicians and had fallen behind the European boru (also tūrumpata būrūsī), for which Çelebi states 77 musicians.
 Nefir, or nüfür in religious folk music, was a simple buffalo horn without a mouthpiece, blown by Bektashi in ceremonies and by itinerant dervishes for begging until the early 20th century.